abhinavxd/youtube-live-chat-downloader/README.md

 # yt-chat-archive

-Fetches Youtube live chat messages and prints it in console (for now)
+Fetches Youtube live chat messages and prints it in console (for now) without any authentication

 ## Getting started